muskanTaza/Dash.Readme-docs/reference/Tazapay API/payout/payout-quote.md

 ---
 title: Payout Quote
 excerpt: >-
-  Lock in the exact amount to be deducted a payout.
+  Lock in the exact amount to be deducted for a payout.
 The API returns the fees along with exchange rates which will be applicable to the payout.
 The payout quote generated will be unique to your account.
 api: